AmasaDelano/dw-srd-offline/src/markdown/05_Moves_Discussion.md

 - Less than or equal to your load+2, you take -1 ongoing until you lighten your burden
 - Greater than your load+2, you have a choice: drop at least 1 weight and roll at -1, or automatically fail

+---

-A PC’s load stat is determined by their class and Str.
+A PC’s load stat is determined by their class and STR.
 Being able to haul more is a clear benefit when trying to carry treasure out of a dungeon or just making sure you can bring along what you need.

 This move only applies to things a person could walk around with and still act.
 Carrying a boulder on your back is not encumbrance—you can’t really act or move much with it.
 It affects what moves you can make appropriately in the fiction.

 ## Make Camp

 When you **settle in to rest** consume a ration.
 If you’re somewhere dangerous decide the watch order as well.
 If you have enough XP you may level up.
 When you wake from at least a few uninterrupted hours of sleep heal damage equal to half your max HP.

+---

 You usually make camp so that you can do other things, like prepare spells or commune with your god.
 Or, you know, sleep soundly at night.
 Whenever you stop to catch your breath for more than an hour or so, you’ve probably made camp.